mguery/resume/index.md

 *Self-taught IT professional with 9 years of experience in customer-facing roles.
 Certified in AWS & Microsoft Azure with a passion for learning new technologies.
 Looking for **entry-level** Support or Cloud Engineer roles.
-Also available for contract work.*

-Currently, I’m an Implementation Consultant and work with online service providers, nonprofits, and startups who need help setting up cloud-based software.
-Including tools like HoneyBook, Dubsado, WordPress, and Asana.
+As an Implementation Consultant, I work with independent consultants, nonprofits, and startups who need help setting up business software.*

 ## [Qualifications]

 - Quick learner and thrives in a fast-paced environment
 - Self-starter and takes the initiative to complete tasks with minimal supervision
 - Friendly, patient, and able to break down complex topics into easy-to-understand solutions
-- Customer-focused approach to troubleshooting, resolving problems and ensuring repeat business (97% successful customer satisfaction rate)
+- Customer-focused approach to troubleshooting and resolving problems (97% successful customer satisfaction rate)
 - Knowledge of requirements gathering and technical documentation best practices
 - Can provide feedback from clients and prospects to help guide product roadmaps
 - Participate in sprint planning, review, and retrospective meetings